STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial

-The mission requirements are expressed through \ac{STL} formulae, and the objective is to maximize the robustness of these specifications by solving a nonlinear, non-smooth, and non-convex optimization problem.
-This approach generates optimal trajectories that account for vehicle dynamics and actuation constraints.
-Additionally, we introduce a risk-aware analysis that incorporate uncertainties in human pose, providing a systematic framework to assess and quantify the risks associated with deviations from \ac{STL} specifications.
-An event-driven replanning strategy is also integrated to handle unforeseen events and external disturbances, ensuring mission continuity.
+Mission requirements are expressed through \ac{STL} formulae and enforced by solving a nonlinear, non-smooth, and non-convex optimization problem that explicitly incorporates vehicle dynamics and actuation limits.
+The framework further integrates uncertainty-aware risk analysis and robustness-driven online recovery to ensure safe and repeatable execution in realistic collaborative settings.